-5 Change of repository reviewer
+5 Change of reviewer

 This procedure is defined in a way that does not depend on the experience of the reviewer with the code to archive.
 At any point, the reviewer can change and the procedure will still hold.
-There are a few details to address when the time for a change in reviewer comes.
+There are a few details to address when the time for a change in the reviewer comes.
+The new reviewer must gain permission to modify the publication website and an email must be sent to tell the department he is now in charge of the reviewing process.